nadamaher1/Fraud_Detection-/README.md

 ## Important Notes

-1. **Class Imbalance**: The dataset is highly imbalanced.
+1. Class Imbalance: The dataset is highly imbalanced.
 We used SMOTE and class weights to address this.

-2. **Data Leakage Prevention**: All encoding and scaling was fitted on training data only, then applied to validation and test sets.
+2. Data Leakage Prevention: All encoding and scaling was fitted on training data only, then applied to validation and test sets.

-3. **Test Set Usage**: The test set should be used ONLY ONCE for final evaluation.
+3. Test Set Usage: The test set should be used ONLY ONCE for final evaluation.
 Do not tune models based on test results.

-4. **Model Selection**: Choose the best model based on F1-score and ROC-AUC from validation results, not test results.
+4. Model Selection: Choose the best model based on F1-score and ROC-AUC from validation results, not test results.